 We encourage teachers (and anyone else who is interested!) to check back at our website later this fall.
 Currently in development (using grant funding from Arkansas Humanities Council and the National Endowment for the Humanities, and a Public Outreach Grant from the Southeastern Archaeological Conference) is a comprehensive 5th grade social studies curriculum for Arkansas’s teachers called Gathering, Gardening, and Agriculture.
 This curriculum will explore Native American, early Euro-American, and African-American plant use in the southeastern United States, with specific emphasis on sites in Arkansas.
 It will be available free to educators as credit-bearing teacher workshops hosted on our website, with a free content and activity book and web-based video series.
 There will be five content modules.
 Teaser: Many people do not know that the southeastern U.S. was one of ten independent centers of plant domestication in the world, and much of the archeological evidence of this early domestication of indigenous plants comes from right here in northwest Arkansas.
 This new curriculum will teach students about pre-Columbian societies and early European exploration through the common experience of food!

-We have three special focus education websites that can be used by educators and students for learning.
-All three websites are linked from our main home page.
+We have four special focus education websites that can be used by educators and students for learning.
+All four websites are linked from our main home page.

 The most widely used of these has been “Indians of Arkansas,” a website that tells the stories of Native American occupation in the state from earliest times to the recent past.
 Using original texts, maps, and artworks, this website engages learners at all levels and covers 30,000 years of Native American history in Arkansas.
 Alongside the archeological “story” of Arkansas Indians, the website presents Indians’ own stories of their history as preserved in oral traditions.
 Most important for classroom use, it also includes writing prompts and beginner, intermediate, and advanced learning exercises that encourage students to use the material they have read and studied on the website to develop critical thinking and research and study skills.